 Federal employees who are injured at work do not receive benefits through workers' comp insurance or their state's workers' comp program.
 Instead, federal employees receive workers’ compensation benefits through the Federal Employees Compensation Act (FECA), except for railroad workers, longshoremen, black lung coal miners, and harbor workers (who are covered under their own federal laws for workers’ compensation).
 Members of the United States armed forces are also not considered federal employees for purposes of FECA.

-FECA provides benefits and injury compensation for federal employees injured at work, or even offsite if their injury occurred during the course and scope of their employment.
+FECA provides benefits and injury compensation for federal employees who are injured at work, or even offsite if their injury happened because of their employment and while they were performing their job duties.
 FECA covers both work-related injuries and occupational diseases that arise over time due to dangerous work conditions.
 The United States Department of Labor, through the Office of Worker Compensation Programs, administers the federal workers' comp benefits provided by the Federal Employees Compensation Act.

 Coverage under FECA is provided to all federal government employees regardless of the number of years of service, nature of the position, or type of work you perform.